 We recognise that our students come from a wide range of backgrounds with differing demands on their time.
 Studies show that more than half of UK students choose part-time postgraduate degrees.
 We have therefore developed our teaching to be accessible to both full-time and part-time learners.
 There are a large number of applied programmes available at Harper Adams that have been developed to support a specific career direction.
 Teaching is delivered in blocks, many materials can be accessed online through our Virtual Learning Environment (VLE), and most modules are assessed by assignments.
 Our library and IT departments recognise that many postgraduate students are part-time, and have set up their online systems to help you access them whilst off-campus.
 This enables part-time students the flexibility to balance their academic studies with paid work or other responsibilities and full-time students opportunity to gain work experience whilst they study.
 Our Postgraduate Diploma (PgD) and Master of Science (MSc) qualifications are completed within 12 months full-time or up to five years part-time, although most students take between two and three years.

 Full-time taught courses last one year and are delivered as a series of modules.
 Modules are typically worth 15 credits.
 This represents 150 hours of study time required to complete the module from start to finish.
-Each module is usually taught in either five or ten-day blocks, allowing considerable flexibility whether you are studying full or part-time.
+Each module is usually taught in either five or, in some cases, ten-day blocks, allowing considerable flexibility whether you are studying full or part-time*.
 Most courses offered contain a number of optional modules enabling you to tailor your course to your precise requirements

-Each module is taught as an intensive short course, with a maximum of five days per 15-credit module, with approximately 35 hours of contact time.
+Each module is taught as an intensive short course, typically delivered over five days per 15-credit module, with approximately 30 - 35 hours of contact time.
 The remaining 115 hours are for you to undertake further reading in your own time, complete tutorial exercises, undertake written assignments and if required, to prepare for an exam.
-However, modules that are worth 30 credits (300 hours) are taught as two blocks of five days duration.

 Individual course materials will be supplied which are made up of a combination of text, tutorial exercises and readings including up-to-date extracts from relevant publications.